-If you experience knee pain when bending, walking and even resting that lasts longer than a few days, then it could be a sign of joint damage.
-Ageing is a major cause of worn out knee joints, often due to osteoarthritis.
+If you experience knee pain when bending, walking and even resting that lasts longer than a few days, it could be a sign of joint damage.
+Ageing is a major cause of worn-out knee joints, often due to osteoarthritis.
 Other factors such as genetics, previous injury and lifestyle can play a part, so speak to your GP if you're experiencing any of these symptoms.

 If you have sore knees related to osteoarthritis, you may also experience other symptoms in your knee such as:

-Knee pain is a common symptom of injuries and conditions related to sports and activity, including meniscus tear.
-If your knee pain is the result of a sudden injury – particularly a twist or excessive stretch – then you might have a sprain or strain, or other damage to cartilage or ligaments.
+Knee pain is a common symptom of injuries and conditions related to sports and activity.
+If your knee pain is the result of a sudden injury, particularly a twist or excessive stretch, then you might have a sprain or strain, or other damage to cartilage or ligaments.

 Overuse or repetitive movement

-If the pain has appeared gradually and you haven't experienced any obvious or sudden trauma then you could be experiencing tendinopathy, which is often brought on by repeated running or jumping, or bursitis (also known as housemaid's knee).
+If your knee pain appeared gradually and you haven't experienced any obvious or sudden trauma, then you could have tendinopathy.
+This is often brought on by repeated running or jumping.
+Alternatively, you could have bursitis (also known as housemaid's knee).

 You should see your GP about severe or ongoing knee pain as soon as possible, particularly if it's: